dcs-bios/dcs-bios/doc/lua-console.rst

 The Lua Console page in the web interface allows you to execute snippets of Lua code in one of three different environments within DCS ("gui", "export" and "mission").

+You can also use it to debug your :doc:`hub-scripts` by choosing the "hub" environment.

-At the top of the screen are some status indicators; both have to be green for the feature to work.
+At the top of the screen are some status indicators; both have to be green to execute code within DCS: World.
+To execute code in the "hub" environment, the DCS connection is not required.

 .. image:: images/lua-console-indicators.png

 If "DCS Connection" is not active, check that you have enabled the Lua Console in the :doc:`DCS Connection<dcs-connection>` page and that DCS: World is running.
 If "Enabled in Systray" is inactive, enable the Lua Console through the system tray menu.